 2.1 We will only pass on personal information about you to third parties to enable us to provide our services, comply with our legal and regulatory obligations, or with your prior consent.
 Once you have given consent you can, at any time, ask us and any relevant third parties to cease passing on your personal information and we/they will cease providing such services to you.
 Alternatively, you can manage your information settings when you login to your online account via our website and/or app.

-2.3 We will from time to time engage with third parties for the purpose of providing research and insight into how our customers interact with the smart meter data.
-In these circumstances customer data will always be kept anonymous.
+2.4 We will from time to time engage with and disclose information to third parties for the purpose of providing research and insight into how our customers interact with the smart meter data and to satisfy our monitoring and compliance obligations to Ofgem.
 The output from such research will be used to improve our products and services and to monitor the quality of our smart meter installation service.